Icepikd3v/icepik-octo-manager/docs/log.md

 🏆 **Accomplishments:**

 - Successfully completed and exported all wireframes and the style tile.
-- Pushed deliverables to the `wireframes` branch and prepared them for merging into `dev`.
 - Finalized branding decisions, including fonts, color schemes, and logo design.

 🔮 **Next Steps:**

 - Merge the `wireframes` branch into `dev` after reviewing the pull request.
-- Close Milestone 2 and ensure all issues are resolved.
+- Close Milestone 2 and begin preparing for Milestone 3.
-- Begin preparing for Milestone 3, focusing on refining designs and initial development tasks.

 ---